alexxandraSalazar/alexxandraSalazar/README.md

 - 🌱 Currently diving into the world of web development.
-- ❤️ Passionate about web technologies; aspiring Frontend web developer and UI/UX designer🤞🏻💛☀️.
+- ❤️ Passionate about web technologies; aspiring Frontend web developer and UI/UX designer🤞🏽💛☀️.

 ## 💛My Favsss: